Let everything that has breath praise the LORD. Psalms 150:6

 Read part 3 here.

-We know that 2 Peter 1:20-21 establishes the nature of Scripture: "knowing this first of all, that no prophecy of Scripture comes from someone's own interpretation, for no prophecy was ever produced by the will of man, but men spoke from God as they were carried along by the Holy Spirit".
+We must always remember the inspired nature of the prophetic word: 2 Peter 1:20-21 (ESV): "knowing this first of all, that no prophecy of Scripture comes from someone's own interpretation, for no prophecy was ever produced by the will of man, but men spoke from God as they were carried along by the Holy Spirit".

-As God’s people repeatedly failed to meet the expectations of the covenant established in the Torah, God sent prophets to warn them, exalt them, and ask them to return.
+As the history books record, God’s people quickly failed to meet the expectations of the covenant established in the first five books.
+They were never faithful in a steady manner.
+So, whenever they were faithless and failed, God used to send His prophets to warn them, to warn them, and to ask them to repent or to come back to God.

 The Essential Role and Start of Prophecy

-The very first mention of the word "prophet" in the Bible defines this role uniquely:
+The very first mention of the word "prophet" in the Bible defines this foundational role:

 • Genesis 20:7 (ESV): "Now then, return the man's wife, for he is a prophet, so that he will pray for you, and you shall live.
 But if you do not return her, know that you shall surely die, you and all who are yours."

-God refers to Abraham as a prophet, and the primary action required of him is prayer.
-He was not asked to predict the future, preach a sermon, or write a prophetic book.
-This teaches us that the fundamental duty and starting point of prophecy for any believer, irrespective of gender or social status, is to start praying for others and for God's people.
+Abraham, being a prophet, was primarily asked to pray.
+He was not asked to predict the future, give a sermon, or write a prophetic book.
+This teaches us that, (irrespective of whether you are a brother or sister,) the starting point of the duty and responsibility of prophecy is to start praying for God's people and for others in your own capacity.

 The Structure and Audience of Prophetic Books

-1. Based on Content (Length): Five Major Prophets (Isaiah to Daniel) and twelve Minor Prophets (Hosea to Malachi).
+1. Based on Content (Length): Five Major Prophets (from Isaiah to Daniel) and twelve Minor Prophets (from Hosea to Malachi).

 2. Based on Chronology/Circumstance:

-• Before Exile: Spoke before God’s people went into exile (e.g., Hosea).
+• Some prophets spoke before God’s people went into exile (e.g., Hosea).

-• During Exile: Spoke during the time of exile (e.g., Daniel, portions of Ezekiel, and portions of Jeremiah).
+• Some prophets spoke during the exile time (e.g., Daniel, some portions of Ezekiel, and the last portion of Jeremiah).

 3. Based on Audience: